chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

    $ ok: run: service_name: (pid 12345) 1s

-The supervisor for the Chef Delivery server is configured to wait seven seconds for a service to respond to a command from the supervisor.
+The supervisor for the Chef Automate server is configured to wait seven seconds for a service to respond to a command from the supervisor.
 If you see output that references a timeout, it means that a signal has been sent to the process, but that the process has yet to